-Spain's Christmas lottery offers a distraction from pandemic
+Spain's huge Christmas lottery offers distraction from virus

+The prizewinners for those tickets are probably scattered all over the country because the stall is right by the platform from where high-speed trains depart to many corners of Spain, he said.

+He said he bought some tickets himself but missed out on the top prize.

-People can queue for hours in the days running up to the lottery to snatch their 20-euro tickets from the most popular vendors.
+People line up for hours in the days running up to the lottery to snatch their 20-euro tickets from the most popular vendors.

 Some buy them for themselves or as gifts for others.
 Work colleagues, relatives or friends also pool money to buy them, with their eyes set on sharing the prizes.